-Two, 2-year, randomised, double-blind, placebo controlled studies (DEFINE with 1,234 patients and CONFIRM) with 1,417 patients) of patients with relapsing-remitting multiple sclerosis (RRMS) were performed.
+Two, 2 year, randomised, double-blind, placebo-controlled studies (DEFINE with 1 234 patients and CONFIRM with 1 417 patients) of patients with RRMS were performed.
 Patients with progressive forms of MS were not included in these studies.

-Efficacy (see table below) and safety were demonstrated in patients with Expanded Disability Status Scale (EDSS) scores ranging from 0 to 5 inclusive, who had experienced at least 1 relapse during the year prior to randomisation, or, in the 6 weeks before randomisation had a brain Magnetic Resonance Imaging (MRI) demonstrating at least one gadolinium-enhancing (Gd+) lesion.
+Efficacy (see Table 4) and safety were demonstrated in patients with expanded disability status scale (EDSS) scores ranging from 0 to 5 inclusive, who had experienced at least 1 relapse during the year prior to randomisation, or, in the 6 weeks before randomisation had a brain MRI demonstrating at least one gadolinium-enhancing (Gd+) lesion.

 Study CONFIRM contained a rater-blinded (i.e. study physician/ investigator assessing the response to study treatment was blinded) reference comparator of glatiramer acetate.

 In DEFINE, patients had the following median baseline characteristics: age 39 years, disease duration 7.0 years, EDSS score 2.0.
 In addition, 16% of patients had an EDSS score >3.5, 28% had \geq 2 relapses in the prior year and 42% had previously received other approved MS treatments.
 In the MRI cohort 36% of patients entering the study had Gd+ lesions at baseline (mean number of Gd+ lesions 1.4).

 In CONFIRM, patients had the following median baseline characteristics: age 37 years, disease duration 6.0 years, EDSS score 2.5.
 In addition, 17% of patients had an EDSS score >3.5, 32% had \geq 2 relapses in the prior year and 30% had previously received other approved MS treatments.
 In the MRI cohort 45% of patients entering the study had Gd+ lesions at baseline (mean number of Gd+ lesions 2.4).

-Compared to placebo, patients treated with dimethyl fumarate had a clinically meaningful and statistically significant reduction on the primary endpoint in study DEFINE, proportion of patients relapsed at 2 years; and the primary endpoint in study CONFIRM, annualised relapse rate (AAR) at 2 years.
+Compared to placebo, patients treated with dimethyl fumarate had a clinically meaningful and statistically significant reduction on: the primary endpoint in study DEFINE, proportion of patients relapsed at 2 years; and the primary endpoint in study CONFIRM, annualised relapse rate (ARR) at 2 years.